bwhitesell/SpyNE/README.md

 nn.add_layer(FullyConnectedLayer(neurons=1, activation='linear'))
 ```
 And that's it... we've defined a neural network architecture that has one
-hidden layer of 5 neurons per feature-set and an ouput layer with a single
+hidden layer of 5 neurons per feature-axis and an ouput layer with a single
-neuron (as is desired for a regression problem).
+neuron per feature-axis (as is desired for a regression problem).